cwmine/my-vim-plugins/README.md

 ------------
 ### mytorte

+    based on popular color scheme torte
+    modification:
         improve folded color to more dark and pretty